lsegal/complexity/README.md

 SYNOPSIS
 --------

-Calculates the [cyclomatic complexity][1] of the methods in your Ruby code.
+Calculates the McCabe [cyclomatic complexity][1] index of the methods in your Ruby code.
 The calculation is a basic `NUMBER_OF_BRANCHES + 1` calculation which can be used this calculation to approximate the minimum number of test cases for each of your methods ([complexity should equal number of test cases][3]).
 You can also use